 - Modern Crochet 101: Create a Pair of Fingerless Mitts

 - Crochet Shawl Workshop

-You might also consider joining Bluprint for complete access to a wide variety of tutorials and projects.
+You might also consider joining Skillshare for complete access to a wide variety of tutorials and projects.
 Their vast library of materials on crocheting is great for all skill levels.

 Crochet vs. Knitting

 It can be difficult for novices to note the difference between crocheting and knitting at first glance, but though both use yarn there are many distinctions between these crafts.
 The first, and most obvious, are the tools used.
 Knitters use two flat knitting needles, while crochet requires a hook to latch onto the yarn.
 Crochet hooks come in a variety of sizes depending on the material used and are typically made of plastic, wood, bamboo, aluminum, or steel.